SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 # Installing OpenVR Plugin

-In order to SlimeVR to communicate with SteamVR, you'll need to install an OpenVR plugin into your Steam installation.
+In order for SlimeVR to communicate with SteamVR, you'll need to install the OpenVR driver into your Steam installation.
 On Windows, this happens automatically with SlimeVR's installer.
 On Linux, this needs to be done manually.

 If you don't plan to use SlimeVR with SteamVR, this section can be skipped.